Edit Content

 The VOPA+ model for productive and satisfied employees

 The VOPA+ model describes the type of collaboration and atmosphere in a company that the digital leader should ensure is implemented.
 This is about networking (V), openness (O), participation (P) and agility (A).
 These four elements can only be implemented on the basis of trust (+).
-Together, they strengthen employee productivity and satisfaction.
+Together they strengthen the productivity and satisfaction of the employees.

 • Openness: Employees live openness by actively providing and sharing information to achieve the best possible results.